 In the following example, you can further limit your search by selecting authority fields or categories that are linked in the additional filters.
 For example, clicking on the linked name, “Swenson, May” will take you to records where May Swenson is a creator of the manuscript material.

 You can further refine these results by using the additional filters at the left of the screen.
-You can search within these results and limit the results to a specific area of Special Collections (e.g., Manuscripts, etc.); by subject terms (i.e, terms that describes what the collection is about); or by specific names of persons and organizations associated with the collection.
+You can search within these results and limit the results to a specific area of Special Collections (e.g., Manuscripts, etc.); by subject terms (i.e, terms that describe what the collection is about); or by specific names of persons and organizations associated with the collection.

 From the main ArchivesSpace landing page you can browse the collections in Special Collections in five different ways: by Collections, Collection Areas, Subjects, Creators, and Digital Materials.
 You can also return to the home screen, which includes the search interface, at any time by clicking on HOME: